glloydNAT/iosacal/README.txt

   -d DATE, --date=DATE  non calibrated radiocarbon BP date for sample -s SIGMA, --sigma=SIGMA
                         standard deviation for date
+  -c CURVE, --curve=CURVE
+                        calibration curve to be used [default: intcal04.14c]

 The typical usage is therefore like::

     ./gnucal.py -d 790 -s 60

-The result is saved into the image named ``image_790±60.png``, which qualifies as a unique name in the context of radiocarbon dating.
+The result is saved into the image named ``image_790±60.png``.

 What is does
 ============